mothur/mothur.github.io/_wiki/mothur_v.1.26.0.md

 how we analyze data in general.
 Of course plagiarism is the Worst Possible Thing In Science, [our most recent paper](https://www.ncbi.nlm.nih.gov/pubmed/22688727) may inspire you.
-It\'s hot this summer in Michigan with hardly any rain.
+It's hot this summer in Michigan with hardly any rain.
 All of this makes it hard to keep the ideas flowing.
 Be sure to keep your [hydrating substances flowing](https://leinie.com).